To the Noise and Back: Diffusion for Shared Autonomy: Method

 \section{Method}

-Integral to our approach to shared autonomy is its utilization of diffusion models as a generative model that serves to correct the actions of the user.
+An integral part of our shared autonomy approach is the utilization of diffusion models as a generative model that serves to correct the actions of the user.
 As such, we begin this section with an in-depth review of diffusion models.